 WPS Hazard Communication Compliance (PDF 69 KB)

-While a private applicator license allows the licensee to use fumigants, both NDA and Nebraska Extension PSEP recommend that farmers hire commercial fumigators instead of attempting to fumigate on their own.
+While a private applicator license currently allows the licensee to use fumigants, both NDA and Nebraska Extension PSEP recommend that farmers hire commercial fumigators instead of attempting to fumigate on their own.
 Fumigant applications are best left to professionals.

 If you do choose to apply fumigants on your farm, follow the product's label directions and Applicator's Manual extremely carefully, including FMP and and PAS requirements.
 NDA offers FMP guidance and sample forms on its website.